tpan496/Horde/README.md

 horde_default_item_config = 0
 horde_default_enemy_config = 0
 ```
-In `autoexec.cfg` and `server.cfg`.
+In `autoexec.cfg`.
 Then you can edit stuff in your shop.
 A quick way to setup the config is just to put your `item.txt` or `enemy.txt` into your server's `data` folder.

 2. Lua Scripting, as shown above.
 Your `autoexec.cfg` and `server.cfg` should then look like
 ```